-- 3.2.1.1.
-Scheduled maintenance of juvenile facilities is conducted throughout the year. - 3.2.1.2.
-Long-term maintenance or modifications that require facilities out of service for extended periods are conducted during winter maintenance period, December 16-March 31. - 3.2.1.3.
+3.2.1.2.
+Long-term maintenance or modifications that require facilities out of service for extended periods are conducted during winter maintenance period, beginning on Monday of the third week of December through March 31.

+3.2.1.3.
 During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.